-Like mentioned above, while most applesauces would not fall under a “whole foods” approach, it doesn’t have to be this way!
+While most applesauce would not fall under a “whole foods” approach, it doesn’t have to be this way!
 Our Recipe for Applesauce Recipe is most certainly healthy, and a whole food!
 The best part is, this recipe only utilizes two major modifications in order to prioritize optimal nutrition.
 Here’s some tips for making the healthiest, most nutrient dense applesauce recipes…

-Kept the Apple Skins: Supermarket applesauce is not made with the “whole” apple because it doesn’t include the apple skins.
+Supermarket applesauce is not made with the “whole” apples, because it doesn’t include the apple skins.
 Keep in mind the apple skins are where most of the fiber in apples is.
 The apple skins contain nutrients, including important flavonoid phytonutrients such as quercetin.
 Quercetin is an antioxidant known for its ability to help reduce inflammation, allergies, and blood pressure!
 It’s also great for boosting the immune system (its most well known use), and much more.

-And, if you are concerned about your weight it is especially important to note research has actually compared the consumption of “whole” apples to skinless applesauce and apple juice.
+If you are concerned about your weight, it is especially important to note research has actually compared the consumption of “whole” apples to skinless applesauce and apple juice.
 Research found that apples eaten without their skins don’t even come close to being as filling and satisfying as the “whole” apple.
 Way more satisfying, delicious, and nutrient-dense!
 The healthy applesauce recipe below is made with the “whole” apple—skins and all.

 Sure, you can buy unsweetened applesauce, but it still doesn’t have the beneficial apple skins.
 It also doesn’t exactly taste all that great either.
 Our Applesauce Recipe is still sweet, but instead of using empty-calorie sugar, it gets a nutrient-rich sweet kick from “whole” raisins.
 When you puree the cooked sweet, plump and juicy raisins with the apples, they blend right in and make the whole thing taste like dessert!
 YUM!